myhedinv/myhedinv/README.md

 # 💫About Me :

-🌱 I’m currently learning : Computer and Software Enginerring
+🌱 I’m currently learning : Computer and Software Engineering

   📫 How to reach me:
   Mail me at "myhedin.vuciterna@student.uni-pr.edu"